 - It wouldn't be Minecraft without having stuff to kill.
 This game had the kids hunt for their supper, sort-of - just like Minecraft does - sort-of.

-- I gave them each a dollar store Bow and Arrow kit (again, larger groups could take turns hunting/ be given a "kill quota" so you could share weapons).
+- I gave them each a dollar store Bow and Arrow kit - or one like this.
+(Again, larger groups could take turns hunting/ be given a "kill quota" so you could share weapons).

 - I explained to the kids that if they wanted hot dogs, they should kill pigs, and if they wanted burgers, kill cows, and then get the meal tickets out of the popped balloons.